How to Pay off Student Loans Fast, No Matter How Much Money You Make

 If you’re unable to make that payment to the IRS in a lump sum, you’ll have to pay fees and interest until it’s paid in full.

 The consequences of student loan repayment will continue to hold you back.
-According to data from the office of Federal Student Aid, borrowers between ages 50 and 61 had the highest average student loan debt at the end of 2021 — more than $44,000 owed on average.
+According to data from the office of Federal Student Aid, borrowers between ages 50 and 61 had the highest average student loan debt at the end of 2022 — $45,600 is owed on average.
+About 38.9% of student loan debt belongs to borrowers between 35 and 49.

 And you still want to retire, right?
 The later you get started investing in your 401(k) and IRA, the more money you’ll need to contribute to retire.